 Unlike many offsite backup companies, cloud services really cater to you as an individual.
 Cloud information can be retrieved anywhere there is a secure network, making your job 10 times easier.

-Cloud storage is a constantly running service that makes accessing your stored files easy.
-A handy part of cloud storage is that it regularly backs up your information onto a remote server.
+Essentially, cloud storage is a constantly running service that makes accessing your stored files easy.
+For example, a handy part of cloud storage is that it regularly backs up your information onto a remote server.
 This way, your information stays up-to-date, ensuring as little data as possible is lost.
-If a file becomes corrupted or is overwritten, if a computer crashes, or if any other type of disaster occurs, the cloud allows instant data download and recovery so that no unnecessary time is wasted.
+Then, if a file becomes corrupted or is overwritten, you have a backup.
+If a computer crashes, or if any other type of disaster occurs, you can rely on the cloud for instant data download and recovery so that no unnecessary time is wasted.

 There are many different cloud service providers or CSPs.
 CSPs are companies that provide business applications and network services in the cloud.
-With network connectivity, cloud services are made available to individuals and companies.
+With network connectivity, individuals and companies can take advantage of cloud services.
 Some of the better-known CSP’s are Amazon, Google, IBM, Microsoft (Azure), and salesforce.com.

 TOP 5 REASONS TO MIGRATE YOUR BACKUPS TO THE CLOUD

-It might just be the only offsite backup solution your company needs.
+Discover why it may be only offsite backup solution your company needs.

 No more need to request tape delivery and retrieval.
 Now, with cloud, you’re always a few clicks away from your important data.